License to Wed: Plot

-Sadie Jones longs to marry the man of her dreams in her family church.
-Although she has found her lifetime companion in Ben Murphy, they learn that St. Augustine's next available wedding slot is two years away, unless they take advantage of a cancellation which means the wedding must be held in three weeks.
+Sadie Jones longs to marry her lifetime companion Ben Murphy in her family church.
+Although her lifelong dream has been to do so in her childhood church, St. Augustine's the next available wedding slot is two years away.
+This is unless they take advantage of a cancellation, meaning the wedding must be held in three weeks.

 The church's eccentric minister, Reverend Frank Littleton, will only wed the couple if they agree to pass his prenuptial course (shortened, due to the wedding date, from three months to three weeks).
-As the big day draws near, Sadie and Ben must now follow all of Reverend Frank's rules, attend his unusual classes, and complete a series of homework assignments designed specifically to test their relationship, to confirm that theirs is not puppy love and to ensure that their union will have a sound foundation.
+As the big day draws near, Sadie and Ben must now follow all of Reverend Frank's rules, attend his unusual classes, and complete a series of homework assignments These are designed specifically to test their relationship, to confirm that theirs is not puppy love and to ensure the union will have a sound foundation.

 In one part of the course, the couple must care for twin robot babies to simulate parenting.
-Due to a technical issue, they get on Ben's nerve and he destroys one, to the horror of bystanders in a department store.
+Due to a technical issue, they get on Ben's nerves so he damages one, to the horror of bystanders in a department store.
 To Ben's dismay, one of Frank's rules is no premarital sex.
 To ensure compliance, Frank has a bug planted in the couple's bedroom, so he can listen to all conversations.
 Ben eventually discovers the transmitter but does not tell Sadie, fearing she would not believe him.

 Problems gradually begin to develop between the couple.
 Ben begins an investigation into Frank and eventually discovers that he was once married to a woman named Maria Gonzalez.
-Shortly before the wedding, Sadie starts to have doubts, in part due to Ben not preparing his marriage vows as part of the course, instead creating a cartoon flip book of a truck.
+Shortly before the wedding, Sadie starts to have doubts, in part due to Ben not preparing his marriage vows as required.
+Instead, he creates a cartoon flip book of a truck.

 Ben confronts Frank about Maria Gonzalez, believing him to be a hypocrite.
-However, Frank reveals that the marriage was done to allow Maria, an immigrant and member of Frank's congregation, to stay in the U.S. Upset that Ben has wasted his time on this investigation rather than write his vows, Sadie calls off the wedding, leaving Ben devastated.
+However, he reveals that the marriage was done to allow Maria, an immigrant and member of Frank's congregation, to stay in the U.S. Upset that Ben has wasted his time on this investigation rather than write his vows, Sadie calls off the wedding, leaving Ben devastated.
 On Frank's advice, Sadie goes on vacation with her whole family to Jamaica, the couple's intended honeymoon destination.

 Ben seeks advice from his friend Joel, who advises him to give up on Sadie, as there are other "fish in the sea".
 He, however, disagrees with this so decides to go to Jamaica.
 Frank and his assistant also travel there shortly after.

 Ben attempts to call Sadie, but she refuses to listen.
 Her parents assure her that all marriages have problems, and even her friend Carlisle tells her that Ben may just want someone who relies on him, allowing her to forgive Ben more easily.
 Ben writes his vows on the sand of the beach, they reconcile, and Frank weds them there.